-About the LC Online Catalog
+About the LC Catalog

 Scope of the Catalog

 Library of Congress cataloging dates back to 1898.
-The Online Catalog includes many early records (primarily for books and periodicals) created by the Library between 1898 and 1980.
-These records -- originally maintained in a separate database -- are gradually being updated to reflect contemporary language and usage.
-Names and subjects found on older records often contain the legend [from old catalog] to indicate possible deviations from current LC practices.
+The LC Catalog includes many early records (primarily for books and periodicals) created by the Library between 1898 and 1980.
+These records are gradually being updated to reflect contemporary language and usage.
+Authors/creators and subjects found on older records often contain the legend "[from old catalog]" to indicate possible deviations from current LC practices.
 In addition, records for some materials cataloged before 1980 are only available to researchers onsite in the Library's Main Card Catalog.

-LC Online Catalog Interface
+LC Catalog Interface

-Making the LC Online Catalog Accessible to All
+Make the LC Catalog Accessible to All

-Flexibility in Design to Enable New Functionality
+Remain Flexibile in Design to Enable New Functionality

-Implementing the Library of Congress Web Standards
+Implement the Library of Congress Web Standards

 Public patrons of Library reading rooms must obtain a Reader Identification Card.
 These cards are free-of-charge and are valid for two years from the date of issue.
 Patrons must present in person a valid driver's license, state-issued identification card, or passport at the Reader Registration and Researcher Guidance Office, located in the Madison Building, Room LM 140 (First Floor, near the Independence Avenue entrance <view campus map>).